sharkwouter/vaporos-ftpserver/README.md

-# SteamOS-FTPServer
+# Vaportransport

-A simple to use ftp server for SteamOS.
+A simple to use ftp server for VaporOS.
 It starts and ftp server with a random password and displays how to connect to on screen.

 ![](https://github.com/sharkwouter/steamos-ftpserver/raw/master/screenshot.png)